Calcedonio Di Pisa: First Mafia War

 Di Pisa's murder triggered the outbreak of the First Mafia War.
 The conflict erupted over an underweight shipment of heroin.
 The shipment was financed by Cesare Manzella, the Greco cousins from Ciaculli and the La Barbera brothers (Angelo and Salvatore) from Palermo Centre.
 Suspicion of double-crossing fell on Di Pisa, who had collected the heroin for Manzella from the Corsican supplier, Pascal Molinelli, and had organised the transport to Manzella's partners in New York.

 Di Pisa was summoned to appear before the Sicilian Mafia Commission but managed to convince most of the members that he was not guilty.
-However, the La Barbera brothers contested the decision, and they were suspected to be behind the murder of Di Pisa and Manzella.
+However, the La Barbera brothers contested the decision, and they were suspected of being behind the murder of Di Pisa and Manzella.
 The disagreement led to a bloody conflict between the Grecos and the La Barberas.
 The war ended with the Ciaculli massacre which changed the Mafia war into a war against the Mafia.
 It prompted the first concerted anti-mafia efforts by the state in post-war Italy.
-The Sicilian Mafia Commission was dissolved and of those mafiosi who had escaped arrest many went abroad.
+The Sicilian Mafia Commission was dissolved and of those mafiosi who had escaped arrest, many went abroad.

 Only later did it become clear that Mafia boss Michele Cavataio had killed Di Pisa, according to Tommaso Buscetta after he became a cooperating witness in 1984.
-Cavataio had lost out to the Grecos in a war of the wholesale market in the mid 1950s.
+Cavataio had lost out to the Grecos in a war of the wholesale market in the mid-1950s.
 Cavataio killed Di Pisa in the knowledge that the La Barberas would be blamed by the Grecos and a war would be the result.
 He kept fueling the war through other bomb attacks and killings.